smith-chem-wisc/gptmd/README.md

 - python v2.7.10 (64 bit)
 See https://www.python.org/downloads/ for installation instructions.
 This includes the "pip" package manager.
-- lxml python packageINstall using the command: pip install lxml Or see http://lxml.de for installation instructions.
+- This program uses lxml, a package for interpreting XML databases. lxml can be installed using the command: pip install lxml.
+See http://lxml.de for additional installation instructions.
-- If you encounter errors installing the package, we recommend trying an alternate package manager, such as Canopy, which can be found [here](https://www.enthought.com/products/canopy/).
+- If you encounter errors installing lxml, we recommend trying an alternate package manager, such as Canopy, which can be found [here](https://www.enthought.com/products/canopy/).